jekymin8232/vitalguardai-com/README.md

 **Doesn’t everyone want something carefully and lovingly crafted by hand, stitch by stitch, by a grandfather or master artisan?
 Objects made directly by human hands are often what become true luxury goods.**

 ### What truly matters is not productivity, but human dignity.
+**Black-box AI may eventually surpass human intelligence over time, but even black-box AI systems may one day require guiding principles or foundational texts of their own.
+White-box AI could potentially serve as that foundation.
+In other words, black-box AI may come to regard white-box AI as a kind of guiding canon for themselves.**